Kuukiyomi: Consider it!

 On the other side of things, it’s nice to see a game tackle the aesthetic of modern-day Japan from the perspective of an average citizen.
 In fact, the presentation of the game is another one of its strong points.
 Looking at the art style of Kuukiyomi, it’s really nothing all that special.
 There are basically no colors, no backgrounds, no 3D graphics – its mostly stick figures in black and white, except for your character, who is always red.

 Even though it’s very basic, it has a certain childlike charm to it, which makes it a joy to look at.
 Furthermore, if the graphics were very detailed or convoluted, the game would run the risk of becoming even more difficult to understand.
-What is more, the game is thoroughly enhanced by it’s short but sweet soundtrack.
+What is more, the game is thoroughly enhanced by its short but sweet soundtrack.
 Again, it really isn’t anything to write home about, but it gets the job done, and actually got me emotional once or twice.

 Closing Thoughts